A rather Franglais-style cheesecake & ranting over Brexit

 Standing in the buzzing queue of many of Paris’s best pâtisseries, I often realise that decision-making has never been one of my strong points.
 Well, how can you blame me?
 With such sumptuous choices to ponder over, there are a number of pastry classics that look up from the shiny museum-like glass counters, saying “Go on – don’t forget me!
 Pick me!”

-Admittedly, picking one or two out has become quicker, thanks to taking around eager testers in the chocolate and pastry groups with Context Paris.
+Admittedly, picking one or two out has become quicker, thanks to taking around eager testers on my previous chocolate and pastry tours around Saint-Germain in Paris.
 What a responsibility it can be to choose a wide enough variety of fabulous samples without them all floating off into a sugar coma.

 One of the lighter popular classics is a giant pink macaron garnished with pastry cream and surrounded with fresh raspberries.
 What’s more, it’s gluten-free.
 However, it’s not that easy to cut up into sample pieces!